“Midway through life’s journey, I found myself in a dark wood…”

 Honestly, I’m a specialist at ignoring the important questions of life.
 They have either been too terrifying, too humbling, or too unpopular for me to sit with them for long periods.
 But I have spent some time asking, “Why am I here?
 What’s the meaning of this?
 What IS this thing called existence?
 Who am I?” among other deep questions.

-- When my daughter was born at 26 weeks gestation, my wife had carried her for less than six months, and the map we held no longer matched the terrain.
+- When my daughter was born at 26 weeks gestation, my (now ex) wife had carried her for less than six months, and the map we held no longer matched the terrain.
 We felt so afraid.
 This event occurred while we were on vacation, displaced from our home city, and we lived (mostly) in the hospital for 100+ days of NICU trauma-inducing anxiety.
 Why?

 - When I attended an evangelical Christian church, I sometimes felt like the only one with serious doubts.
-My existential dread showed up as characters of the stories I read and heard, masquerading as a wrathful god, full of anger, and I trembled in fear for years.
+My existential dread showed up as characters in the stories I read and heard, masquerading as a wrathful god, full of anger, and I trembled in fear for years.

 - When my closest personal relationships in life still consistently highlighted the gaping chasm between our hearts and the solitude of individuation hit me like an ocean typhoon.